If you have a business, you certainly want to obtain more leads and increase your revenue, right?

-This knowledge will affect your content production because people need different types of content as they go through the customer journey stages.
+This knowledge will affect your content production because people need different types of content as they go through the stages of the customer journey.

-Think about a person who has just met your blog.
-To solve a problem, he probably searched a keyword at Google and found you.
+Think about a person who has just found your blog.
+To solve a problem, they probably searched a keyword on Google and found you.

 Because he is at the awareness stage, he will need educative and more general content, which he will find in blog posts, infographics, and videos.

-Finally, the person gets to the decision stage, where he needs to make a decision: to buy or not.
+Finally, the person gets to the decision stage, where they need to make a decision: to buy or not.

-To help him make the best decision, there are some appropriate types of content, such as case studies, free trials, discount coupons, and even a chat with a consultant.
+To help them make the best decision, there are some appropriate types of content, such as case studies, free trials, discount coupons, and even a chat with a consultant.

 You can see that the type of content depends on the customer journey stage the person is at.
 If you build your persona properly, your content strategy will be more effective, and you will be more empathetic and engaging.

 If you ask the right questions, you will be able to gather all the information you need to build an accurate buyer persona.
-Take a look at some steps you need to take.
+Let’s take a look at some steps that you need to take.